 In addition, a boat racing shall comply with rule 10, Traffic Separation Schemes, of the IRPCAS (rule 48.2

 ).
 Finally, when safety requires, a boat racing shall sound fog signals and show lights as required by the IRPCAS or applicable government rules (rule 56.1

 May the notice of race, sailing instructions or another document that governs the event make the IRPCAS or government right-of-way rules or other rules of the IRPCAS or government rules applicable?

 Yes, in three ways:

 - The definition Rule includes "(g) any other documents that govern the event."
 Such a document may include the text of a particular rule or rules from the IRPCAS or government rules (other than a right-of-way rule) that will apply to the event.
-To govern an event, a document must be listed in the notice of race (rule J1.1(3)), stating where or how it may be seen, and in the sailing instructions (rule J2.1(2)).
+To govern an event, a document must be listed in the notice of race (rule J1.1(3)), stating where or how it may be obtained.

 A boat that breaks a rule of the IRPCAS or a government rule can always be prosecuted by an authority responsible for its enforcement, but a protest may be made under such a rule only when the rule concerned "governs the event".

 If the sailing instructions state that the right-of-way rules of the IRPCAS replace the rules of Part 2

 , which rules of Part 2